 General trends during the mentee focus group were also positive but also expressed specific needs of the mentees to allow for better functioning of the program.
 The mentees expressed that the program is effective at creating professional contact and preparing them for college.
 The program has also given them perspectives on life beyond school and given them insight about future directions for jobs.
 They expressed satisfaction with the mentor-mentee match, noting that there is fairly close match between professional interests.
 Unlike what was mentioned in mentor interviews, the mentees said that they were meeting with their mentors only once per month at the very most and that meetings were more likely occurring only once every 2-3 months.

 The mentees had specific wishes for the program that were expressed during the focus group.
 They wished for better communication with all mentors, increased frequency of meetings with their mentor (i.e., roughly twice per month), and greater monthly meeting attendance, including mentors.
-Also expressed by mentees was for more meetings to be social gatherings to help them feel closer to their mentors, as it has been difficult for mentees to feel close to their mentors due to the large age difference between them and events that remain only professionally focussed.
+Also expressed by mentees was for more meetings to be social gatherings to help them feel closer to their mentors, as it has been difficult for mentees to feel close to their mentors due to the large age difference between them and events that remain only professionally focused.
 When asked what type of social gatherings they would prefer, they mentioned liking barbeques, going to the park, playing games, bowling, and sporting events.

 A specific need discussed during the focus group was for an organized transportation system to give mentees rides to meetings and events.
 Many mentees noted not having consistent transportation, causing them to miss monthly meetings and events.
 Reasons for a lack of transportation included working parents, being too young to drive, not having enough cars in the family, and not having adequate public transportation to the meeting location.
 They expressed wanting to have a system in place to be able to contact one another when someone needs a ride as well as when someone has extra room in their car to be able to pick someone up.